mochoabuilds/-cognition-/README.md

-Computer Vision for Non-STEM Majors: A Mixed Methods Approach (2020)
+“Computer Vision for Non-STEM Majors: A Mixed Methods Approach” (Ochoa, 2020)

 ** WORKING PAPER **

 OVERVIEW

-* The goal of this paper is to teach a machine “whose hands are doing what, with what object” in neighborhood market scenarios.
+* Hi there!
+The goal of this paper is to teach a machine “whose hands are doing what, with what object” when presented with scenes of a neighborhood market.
+We bring together methods from complementary disciplines to better approach this experiment.
-* In Part I, we present an ethnographic study showing natural scene categorization of a neighborhood market.
+* In Part I, we describe an ETHNOGRAPHIC STUDY showing natural scene categorization of a neighborhood market and its ‘local food conscious’.
-* In Part II, we explore what human subjects perceive when they quickly glance at a photograph of a neighborhood market.
+* In Part II, we explore HUMAN SUBJECT PERCEPTIONS when they quickly glance at a photograph of a neighborhood market.
-* In Part III, a computer vision model categorizes the natural scene properties of a neighborhood market.
+* In Part III, a COMPUTER VISION MODEL categorizes the natural scene properties of a neighborhood market.
-* Finally in Part IV, we show how data complied across Part I, Part II and Part III may represent “gut feelings” about neighborhood market scenes.
-Then we convert those "gut feelings" into a bayesian hierarchal model that helps our computer vision system understand neighborhood market scenarios by asking "what’s the probability that __ is the true value given the current data?".
-We keep humans in the loop throughout to ensure they can team up with automation systems as needed for final verification.
+* Finally in Part IV, we explain how data in Part I, Part II and Part III represent HUMAN-COMPUTER “gut feelings” about a neighborhood market.
+We convert those "gut feelings" into a bayesian hierarchal model that helps the machine understand market scenarios by asking "what’s the probability that __ is the true value given the current data?”

 RESEARCH CONTRIBUTION
 * We use clever tricks to coax enormous functionality out of edge computing devices.
+* We show the importance of keeping humans in the loop throughout to ensure they can team up with automatous computer vision systems as needed for final verification.

 PART I ETHNOGRAPHIC RESEARCH
-* Ethnographic research is driven by firsthand participation in unfamiliar social circles to pull a sense of what’s relevant in that world.
-For the purpose of our research we frequent the neighborhood markets of the Chicago Far Northside.
+* Ethnographic research is firsthand participation in unfamiliar social circles to pull a sense of what’s relevant in that world.
+For the purpose of this research we frequent neighborhood markets on the Chicago Far Northside.

 PART II QUICK-LOOK GLANCES
 * Kat dolorem ipsum, kat dolor sit amet consectetur adipisci velit, sed kat non numquam eius modi tempora incidunt, ut labore et dolore magnam aliquam kat voluptatem.

 PART III COMPUTER VISION MODEL
-* Our computer vision model uses convolutional neural networks (CNN) for object detection and action recognition.
-Algorithms divide images into regions, bounding boxes and probabilities to understand “whose hand are doing what, with what object?”.
+* Our computer vision model uses convolutional neural networks (CNN) for object detection, gesture recognition and temporal associations.
+Algorithms divide images into regions, bounding boxes and probabilities to understand “whose hands are doing what, with what object?”.
-* A.  Who is here? // Object Tracking & Human Pose Estimation
+* A.  Human Pose Estimation — Who’s here?
 ![1-DsOBzKpVMUULGABMVFdVIg](https://user-images.githubusercontent.com/40745550/82587139-40865d00-9b5e-11ea-8dfa-6bcd8757e3ec.jpeg)
-* B. Whatcha up to? // Action recognition
+* B. Gesture Recognition — Whatcha up to?
-* C. What is it? // Object Classification
+* C. Object Classification — Whatcha holdin?
-* D. Who has what? // Temporal Association (tricky!)
+* D. Temporal Association — Who has what?
+* E.  Action Analysis Based on Location

 ALRIGHT!
 LET'S BUILD THIS PRODUCT!

-01 Installing Required Packages and Libraries for PART III
+01 Installing Required Packages and Libraries for Computer Vision Model

 For PART A
 * Python
 * OpenCV https://opencv.org/

+02 Configuring Edge Computing Device
+* Kat dolorem ipsum, kat dolor sit amet consectetur adipisci velit, sed kat non numquam eius modi tempora incidunt, ut labore et dolore magnam aliquam kat voluptatem.

+03 Open CV Crash Course
+* Kat dolorem ipsum, kat dolor sit amet consectetur adipisci velit, sed kat non numquam eius modi tempora incidunt, ut labore et dolore magnam aliquam kat voluptatem.

+01 Installing Required Packages and Libraries for Computer Vision Model

-For PART B, C, D
+For PART B, C & D
 * scikit-image https://scikit-image.org/
 * scikit-learn https://scikit-learn.org/stable/index.html
 * dlib http://dlib.net/